 Can Dogs Eat Cheese?

-For the most part, dogs can safely eat cheese when fed in moderation.
+In general, most dogs can safely eat cheese when fed in small amounts.
 But there are always exceptions -such as dogs who have difficulty processing dairy.
 Just like some humans, not all dogs can digest cheese, and dogs with severe cases of lactose intolerance may experience adverse reactions to cheese even when it's consumed in small quantities.

 A sugar that occurs naturally in milk, lactose is something that's readily tolerated by young mammals like puppies because they naturally produce an enzyme (lactase) that enables them to digest it.
 But, as they get older and no longer require their mother's milk for survival, adult dogs don't produce as much lactase, which is why introducing cheese later in life can sometimes cause tummy troubles.
 There are also some dogs that may be allergic to the proteins in cow’s milk.